jambobarnes/ig-interest-calculator/README.md

 The application has been deployed and is available [interest-calculator.sharpcircle.co.uk](http://interest-calculator.sharpcircle.co.uk/).
 The deployed application is **not fully functional** as there is no remote backend service

+### Use of Redux
+The use of Redux is intended as a demonstration only.
+Redux is used to manage the state for the calculator's input values, results and 'last 4' history only.

+### Responsive Design
+The application is suitable for use on a range of devices, but this has not been fully tested.

 ## Features
 - Frontend SPA allows users to create new calculations, view a state-based short history of their calculations and retrieve all past calculations
 - Mocked backend service complete with example response stubs